Stable Subgroups of the Genus Two Handlebody Group: The Factored Contact Graph is Quasi-isometric to the disk graph

-Because $\iota$ is injective and sends disjoint meridians to hyperplanes that cross one another, (i.e.~sends edges to edges), it follows that the map $\iota$ extends to a simplicial embedding $\iota: \mathcal{ND}(V_2)\to \contact{\M}$, which is thus $1$-Lipschitz.
+Because $\iota$ is injective and sends disjoint meridians to hyperplanes that cross one another, (ie sends edges to edges), it follows that the map $\iota$ extends to a simplicial embedding $\iota: \mathcal{ND}(V_2)\to \contact{\M}$, which is thus $1$-Lipschitz.

 Suppose now that $\gamma:[0,n]\to \contact{\M}$ is a geodesic parametrized by arc length such that $\gamma(0)$ and $\gamma(n)$ are in the image of $\iota$.
 We will show that we can use $\gamma$ to produce a new geodesic consisting entirely of twist hyperplanes in the image of $\iota$.
 The first step is to show that starting from one end of $\gamma$, we can replace any switch hyperplane in $\gamma$ with a twist hyperplane.
 Then we must show that we can choose the twist hyperplanes to be in the image of $\iota$.
 If $n=0$ or $1$, then we are already done, so assume $n\geq 2$.